OpenZeppelin/Event-Scanner/README.md

 ### Scanning Latest Events

-`scan_latest` provides a one-shot rewind that collects the most recent matching events for each registered stream.
+`scan_latest` collects the most recent matching events for each registered stream.

 - It does not enter live mode; it scans a block range and then returns.
-- Each registered stream receives at most `count` logs in a single message, ordered oldest→newest.
+- Each registered stream receives at most `count` logs in a single message, chronologically ordered.

-Basic usage (full chain rewind):
+Basic usage:

 ```rust
 use alloy::{eips::BlockNumberOrTag, network::Ethereum};